 Vast is singular wholesale weird.
 It reflects our own sense of individualism.
 We operate outside the lines and so do our spiderlings, dammit.
 More often than not we want to kick back and be our own person.
 Sometimes we want to conquer the playground and display our eccentricity.
 Sometimes we want to be the playground and bite back with each inch of plastic and steel.

 Discussing this game is discussing asymmetry.
 It’s the design’s massive achievement.
-Each role is not simply given unique mechanisms and a place to breath, no. Each role is given unique mechanisms that strategically play off each other and present dastardly situations to revel in.
+Each role is not simply given unique mechanisms and a place to breathe, no. Each role is given unique mechanisms that strategically play off each other and present dastardly situations to revel in.

 More importantly, each set of sub-systems envelopes the thematic tones of their owner.
 You feel a (small) army of skeletons scurrying about in jerky motion and bloodlust.
 You are a crooked house, haunted beyond measure, intent on performing dark ritual and throwing the invaders into darkness.
 Evoking such colorful trappings through gameplay, particularly that full of interaction, is a wild beast to tame.
 Leder and Wehrle and all of those others who stuck a thumb or eye into the cauldron have pulled it off.